Back to stories list

 Donkey finally knew what to do.

-Buu anapeza amai ake, okha ali kulilila mwana wao wosowa.
-Anapenyana kwakanthawi, ndipo anakumbatilana mwamphamvu.
+Bulu anapeza amai ake, okha ali kulilila mwana wao wosowa.
+Anapenyana kwakanthawi.
+Kenaka anakumbatilana mwamphamvu.

 Donkey found his mother, alone and mourning her lost child.
 They stared at each other for a long time.
 And then hugged each other very hard.

-Bulu ndi amai ake akulila pamozi ndi anapeza nzila zosiyanasiyana zokhalilamo pamozi.
-Pang’ono pang’ono, onse anthu okhala pafupi nao ndi banja lao ayamba kukhala nao pamozi mopanda vuto lenileni.
+Bulu ndi amai ake akulila pamozi ndipo anapeza njila zosiyana-siyana zokhalilamo pamodzi.
+Pang’ono pang’ono, onse anthu okhala pafupi nao, mabanja lao anayamba kukhala nao pamozi mopanda vuto leni-leni.

 The donkey child and his mother have grown together and found many ways of living side by side.
 Slowly, all around them, other families have started to settle.